- 1 Different types of USB Outlet

 Quick Charge 3.0 — Features And Benefits

-A wide range of devices use Quick Charge 3.0 technology, including the Samsung Galaxy Edge, Nexus 6, and Motorola Droid Turbo 2.
+ASamsung Galaxy Edge, Nexus 6, and Motorola Droid Turbo 2. and other devices use quick charge 3.0 technology.
 When used with a non-Quick-Charge-compatible device, the VCE QC3.0 USB Wall Outlet functions as a standard USB wall outlet, ensuring there are no limiting connectivity issues when you install this product in your home.

 Wide Application Areas